-- a) Must comply with the statutory consultations requirements: - i) Qualifying works: These are 'works on a building or any other premises' - that is, works or repair, maintenance or improvement.
-Consultation is required where the relevant contribution (including VAT) of any one Leaseholder exceeds £250; - ii) Qualifying long-term agreements: Is an agreement entered into by the Landlord with a wholly independent organisation or contractor for a period of more than 12 months.
+- a) Must comply with the statutory consultations requirements: - i) Qualifying works: these are 'works on a building or any other premises' that is, works or repair, maintenance or improvement.
+Consultation is required where the relevant contribution (including VAT) of any one Leaseholder exceeds £250; - Qualifying long-term agreements: is an agreement entered into or on behalf of the Landlord or a Superior Landlord with a wholly independent organisation or contractor for a period of more than 12 months.
 (Agreements before 31st October 2003 are exempt).
-Consultation is required where the cost to any one Leaseholder incurred under the agreement will be more than £100 (including VAT) per annum in any relevant accounting period;
+Consultation is required where the cost to any one Leaseholder incurred under the agreement will be more than £100 (including VAT) per financial period;

-See: Ss.20 and 20ZA Landlord and Tenant Act 1985 (as amended by S.151 Commonhold and Leasehold Reform Act 2002)

-See: Service Charges (Consultation Requirements) (England) Regulations (SI 2003/1987)
+See: Ss.20 and 20ZA Landlord and Tenant Act 1985 (as amended by S.151 Commonhold and Leasehold Reform Act 2002) See: Service Charges (Consultation Requirements) (England) Regulations (SI 2003/1987)